ej-shafran/react-sound-visualizer/README.md

 ## Description

-This library acts as a lightweight React wrapper for [sound-visualizer](https://www.npmjs.com/package/sound-visualizer).
+This library acts as a lightweight React wrapper for [sound-visualizer](https://github.com/ej-shafran/sound-visualizer).

+You can check it out by visiting [the codesandbox](https://codesandbox.io/s/react-sound-visualizer-demo-gi8uhd).

 ## Getting Started